History of structural engineering: Early structural engineering

 The recorded history of structural engineering starts with the ancient Egyptians.
 In the 27th century BC, Imhotep was the first structural engineer known by name and constructed the first known step pyramid in Egypt.
 In the 26th century BC, the Great Pyramid of Giza was constructed in Egypt.
 It remained the largest man-made structure for millennia and was considered an unsurpassed feat in architecture until the 19th century AD.

 The understanding of the physical laws that underpin structural engineering in the Western world dates back to the 3rd century BC, when Archimedes published his work On the Equilibrium of Planes in two volumes, in which he sets out the Law of the Lever, stating:

 Archimedes used the principles derived to calculate the areas and centers of gravity of various geometric figures including triangles, paraboloids, and hemispheres.
 Archimedes's work on this and his work on calculus and geometry, together with Euclidean geometry, underpin much of the mathematics and understanding of structures in modern structural engineering.

 The ancient Romans made great bounds in structural engineering, pioneering large structures in masonry and concrete, many of which are still standing today.
 They include aqueducts, thermae, columns, lighthouses, defensive walls and harbours.
 Their methods are recorded by Vitruvius in his De Architectura written in 25 BC, a manual of civil and structural engineering with extensive sections on materials and machines used in construction.
 One reason for their success is their accurate surveying techniques based on the dioptra, groma and chorobates.

-During the High Middle Ages (11th to 14th centuries) builders were able to balance the side thrust of vaults with that of flying buttresses and side vaults, to build tall spacious structures, some of which were built entirely of stone (with iron pins only securing the ends of stones) and have lasted for centuries.
+During the High Middle Ages (11th to 14th century) builders were able to balance the side thrust of vaults with that of flying buttresses and side vaults, to build tall spacious structures, some of which were built entirely of stone (with iron pins only securing the ends of stones) and have lasted for centuries.